 - 1. Switch off the variable speed drive. - 2.
 Check the read range of the antenna.
-Check all the antennas and make notes on performance if necessary.
-See Page 18 for testing the Pegasus antenna. - 3.
+Check all the antennas and make notes on performance if necessary. - 3.
 Switch the variable speed drive ON. - 4.
 Repeat the checks on all the antennas. - 5.
 Ensure that the variable speed drive runs at its lowest and highest speeds and check antenna performance at all speeds and whilst 'ramping' between. - 5.
 If there is a significant difference (i.e. there is a reduction in read range or a complete failure to read tags at a reasonable distance, then the drive should be suspected). - 6.
 Consult the installation engineers or the manufacturer of the drive. - 7.
 Ask if filters have been included. - 8.
 If not then they must be added, if they have, the filter settings may need to be adjusted to make them effective.